MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/4-implement-feature-flag.md

 ## Redeploy the app

-So all that's left for you to do is redeploy the SPA and check out if this works as intended.
+You must redeploy the SPA before you can confirm that it works as intended.

 1. Just as you did before, begin by building the `webspa` service with the following script: